-Our Nominating and Corporate Governance Committee is comprised of five of our independent directors: Gilbert T. Ray (Chairman), Daniel J. Altobello, W. Robert Grafton, Maureen L. McAvey and Bruce D. Wardinski.
-Our Nominating and Corporate Governance Committee met five times during 2014 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee.
+During 2016, our Nominating and Corporate Governance Committee was comprised of six of our independent directors: Gilbert T. Ray (Chairman), Daniel J. Altobello, Timothy R. Chi, Maureen L. McAvey, William J. Shaw (effective October 1, 2016) and Bruce D. Wardinski.
+Our Nominating and Corporate Governance Committee met five times during 2016 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee, other than Mr. Shaw who became a member of the Nominating and Corporate Governance Committee in October 2016.